vishva8kumara/tinyfx/README.md

 	login (user_id, browser_id, require_password, active, last_login)
 The codes to auto-log-in a user are commented in the user_tracking.php file.
 You may figure that out and modify according to your requirement.

+I usually include/load this interface to the login-page, home-page and any other landing page.
+Loading this interface may cost at least one database read and reading and setting a cookie

-When these two tables are set up properly (and the codes un-commented), you can show the user where he has signed-in from, and end sessions.
+When these two tables are set up properly (and the codes un-commented), you can show the user where he has signed-in from, and end other sessions.
 Let's say one of your users have logged in from a public browser, and he forgot to sign out.
-You can show him all his records on login table, and allow him to set 'login' to 0.
+You can show him all his records on login table, and allow him to set 'login' to 0 for a given login record.
 Even though someone is using his user login on that browser at the moment, that session will be terminated immidiately.

 If you have uncommented and modified the above mentioned code block, you will have another public variable $user available for users who has signed-in.